Faria-Lorin/APCSFinalProject/README.md

       -Choose a theme you want for the maze (either black and white or tomb) -Click the start button
-      -Choose a level/mode of difficulty (endless mode is not really endless, but after you complete one maze you move on to a bigger maze)
+      -Choose a level/mode of difficulty (endless mode is not really endless and has a maximum of 50 levels, but after you complete one maze you move on to a bigger maze)

   3. Solve the maze by controlling the player:

-      -Use arrow keys to move the player and navigate through the maze while avoiding or destroying enemies (players cannot move through the walls of the maze)
+      -Use arrow keys to move the player and navigate through the maze while avoiding or destroying enemies (players cannot move through the walls of the maze).
-      -Use the WASD keys shoot the bullet in different directions towards the enemies to kill them.
+      -Use the WASD keys shoot the bullet in different directions towards the enemies to kill them (W=up, A=left, S=down, D=right).
+      -Avoid colliding with the enemy because you will lose a life.
+      -If you do collide with the enemy, you will gain immunity (yellow border) for a few seconds, but so will the enemies, so you won't be able to kill them.
-      -Avoid colliding with the enemy because you will lose a life -Try to reach the end of the maze without losing all your lives.
+      -Try to reach the end of the maze without losing all your lives.
-      -If in endless mode -- Try to solve the mazes as quickly as possible to earn the highest score or get to the highest level.
+      -Try to solve the mazes as quickly as possible to earn the highest score (or get to the highest level if in endless mode).

   4. Pausing Game + End of Game:

       -If you want to pause the game, press the exit button.
 Press the no button when you would like to unpause.
-      -If you want to end the game before you lose your lives or solve the maze, you can press the exit button, then the yes button to confirm your choice
+      -If you want to end the game before you lose your lives or solve the maze, you can press the exit button, then the yes button to confirm your choice.
       -After reaching the end of the maze or losing all your lives, click play again if you want to play again.

 __Development Log__